elves/elvish/website/src/ref/language.md

 # Variable

 Variables are named holders of values.
-The characters allowed for variable names constitute a subset of that of barewords:
+The following characters can be used in variable names (a subset of bareword characters):

 *   ASCII letters (a-z and A-Z) and numbers (0-9);